It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 (Decorated Easter egg at a market)

-For example (and equally unsurprisingly), there are several Easter markets.
+For example (and equally unsurprisingly), we have several Easter markets.

 Famous footsteps

-Finally, if you’re interested in all the locations associated with the great names that lived or worked in the city, such as Beethoven’s grave, then there are various musician, artist and imperial trails to follow.
-Notable examples:
+Finally, if you’re interested in all the locations associated with the great names that lived or worked in the city, such as Beethoven’s grave, then follow one of these musician, artist and imperial trails: